watermarkchurch/contentful-local-schema/README.md

 ### If using typescript:

-This package relies on types from `@apollo/client` and `contentful`.
-If you don't already have these as peer dependencies, you should install them as dev dependencies in order to compile with Typescript.
+This package relies on types from `@apollo/client`.
+If you don't already have it as a peer dependency, you should install it as dev dependencies in order to compile with Typescript.

 ```
-npm install --save-dev @apollo/client contentful
+npm install --save-dev @apollo/client
 ```

 ```
-yarn add --dev @apollo/client contentful
+yarn add --dev @apollo/client
 ```